-Equally students are expected to arrive to lessons on time.
-If students are late to 3 or more lessons or tutor times in a week we will give students a warning and notify parents.
-If this continues the student will be issued with a Same Day Sanction for 60 minutes after school.
-Further lateness results in a Head's detention and then if this persists Internal Exclusion for the day.
-Where there is a persistent problem with getting to lessons or morning and afternoon tutor time punctually, we will discuss with parents and further consequences will be put in place.
+Pupils are expected to arrive to lessons on time.
+If pupils are late to three or more lessons or tutor times in a week, we will give pupils a warning and notify parents.
+If this continues the pupil will be issued with a Same Day Sanction for 60-minutes after school.
+Further lateness results in a SLT detention and then if this persists Internal Exclusion for the day.
+Where there is a persistent problem with getting to lessons or tutor time punctually, we will discuss with parents and further consequences will be put in place.